jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 computational biology, neglected tropical dis- eases, and pathogens, the article-processing charge ranges from $2,250 to $2,900.
-Arti- cle-publication charges for PLOS ONE , a journal started in 2006, are just under $1,500.
+Arti- cle-publication charges for PLOS ONE, a journal started in 2006, are just under $1,500.
 PLOS believes that lack of funds should not be a barrier to publication.
 Since its inception,